 The Gallery performs conservation and restoration work on oils and acrylics on canvas, watercolors, pastels, egg-tempera, etchings, mezzotints, books, engravings, woodcuts, wood block prints, linocuts, serigraphs, lithographs on paper, black and white and color photos, antique convex photographs, art and documents on sheepskin and other forms of vellum.
 Also repaired and restored are frames with broken or missing sculptural ornamentation.
 Karat Gold, gold metal (brass), silver, aluminum and copper-leaf finishes are cleaned and or replaced.
-Sculptures in wood, stone, metal, glass, ceramic, plastic and concrete and other materials are repaired and restored.
-Antique convex photographs are brought up to better than new condition and convex glass is shaped to order to fit antique frames of almost any size or shape.
-Curved, bent and or convex glass for frames or furniture is shaped to fit your needs.
+Sculptures in wood, stone, metal, glass, ceramic, plastic, concrete and other materials are repaired and restored.
+Antique convex photographs are brought up to better than new condition and convex glass is shaped in order to fit antique frames of almost any size or shape.
+Curved, bent and or complex convex glass for frames or furniture is shaped to fit your needs.

 Avery Gallery sells original art works in oil, acrylic, pastel, copper enamel, ceramic, stone, glass, carved and turned wood, watercolor, black and white & color etchings, mezzotints, lithographs, serigraphs, and more.
-Custom framing to conservation standards is practiced, and super-custom finished-corner frames are designed and built to order.
+Custom framing to top level conservation standards is practiced, and super-custom finished-corner frames are designed and built to order.
 Appraisals by accredited ISA appraisers are available for antique to contemporary art and frames.

 Avery has written an art review column and several articles for newspapers and magazines on art and restoration.
 The gallery organized and hosted a seminar on print making, and Shae lectures on print making, print media, frame design, art appreciation, restoration (both the value of and the techniques and materials) and the poetry of art titles.
 Avery has organized and sponsored several art exhibitions for the Marietta-Cobb Museum of Art.
 Those include Come Up and See My Etchings, a display and demonstration of many different types of prints and printmaking, a one-man show for painter J. Vance Miller, a one-woman show for enamelist Margaret Ratcliff, and an exhibit of a collection of artist-signed etchings by Luigi Kasimir, his wife Tanna Kasimir-Hoernes, and their son F. O. Robert Kasimir.